grok-rs/waitup/docs/TUTORIALS.md

 ## Tutorial 3: Managing Timeouts and Retries

-Understanding how wait-for handles timing is crucial for production use.
+Understanding how waitup handles timing is crucial for production use.

 ### Prerequisites
 - Completed Tutorial 2